 I deliberately underexposed the below image to keep the light subtle on the air pockets, highlighting the tiny but beautiful detail of this icicle.
 The XF80mm had so much to give, the issues I experienced were down to me!
 I was hand-holding this set up, camera in one hand, LED light in another, whilst my feet were slipping on the rocks as icy water flowed over them.
 Health and safety would have had a field day!
 But the camera/lens combo was easy to handle.
 Because of my instability, I had to use very fast shutter speeds.
 The autofocus was snappy, which is not usually a strong feature of macro lenses.

 At one stage I put the LED light in the water (thankfully completely waterproof) and was able to brace for some slower shutter speed images.
 I was very impressed.
-With the addition of the X-H1 and its built-in IBIS, the potential to go even slower is very exciting!
+With the addition of the X-H1 (can’t wait to pair these two together) the potential to go even slower is very exciting!

 Being able to get two different macro perspectives from two fantastic prime lenses was fantastic.
 Here is a shot taken with the XF16mm F1.4 showing how the focal length makes a huge difference to the image, despite the close focusing.